pachterlab/k-spaces/.ipynb_checkpoints/README-checkpoint.md

 # k-spaces

 k-spaces fits mixtures of low dimensional Gaussian latent variable models for data modeling, dimension reduction, and subspace learning https://www.biorxiv.org/content/10.1101/2025.11.24.690254v1.
-Below is a quick overview of the kspaces modules with a rudimentary user guide.

 More examples will be uploaded soon but model_fitting_examples.ipynb has some basic usage examples and documentation, and notebooks from the paper can be found at https://github.com/pachterlab/MEPSP_2024/tree/main/notebooks_paper, with minor differences in function calls.